-But some scholarships ask for more from students.
+But some private scholarships ask for more from students.
 For example, a scholarship may require commitments after you graduate, such as working in a certain geographical area, in a specific industry, or for a particular employer.
 Some require you to attend events or act as a spokesperson.
 Before you apply for a scholarship, read the rules and conditions carefully and decide if you can live with them.

-Is Applying Really Worth Your Time?
+Is Applying for a Private Scholarship Worth the Time?

 Applying for private scholarships can be very worthwhile if you are picky about which ones you choose.